hanyu1774/random-crypto-password-generator/README.md

 ## Done optimizations

 Although this project is small, I did performance optimizations to improve my skills in C#.
+Mind you, any future work will take its time and I will document my research and results.
+Why going this far?
+This is because the CLR and JIT of C# isn't well understood.
+Although people know how to do performance optimizations in C#, I want to document here my findings about successful or unsuccesful attempts doing optimizations.
+Up until [[#Mostly avoiding `System.String`]] I will explain my "basic" work done for my first, successful performance optimizations.

 The main inspiration doing the optimizations was because of this repo: [nikouu/TinyWorldle](https://github.com/nikouu/TinyWordle)

 So, what did I do?